ockam

 Confirm the reset without prompting

-• --with-orchestrator (optional)
+• --all (optional)

 Remove your spaces from the Orchestrator